All Episodes

 I didn't know.

-So I said my goal is to be speaker.
+So I said, my goal is to be speaker.

 And there you have it.

-Um I understand it's it's an expressed career goal.
+I understand it's an expressed career goal.

-What do you want to do in the house?
+What do you want to do in the House?

 Like, yeah, we want to go in there and reduce the size of government.